Paresh-maker/Project-With-Excel/README.md

 Project-2
 The Sales Analytics Dashboard provides a comprehensive overview of business performance by visualizing key sales metrics across customers, products, time periods, and regions.
 The dashboard enables decision-makers to quickly analyze trends, identify growth opportunities, and monitor sales effectiveness in real time.

+Project-3

+This project focuses on analyzing one month of sales data to identify top-performing products, customers, regions, and sales channels.
+The primary goal is to determine the key contributors to total revenue and provide actionable insights that can help improve sales strategy and business growth.